Acylindrical hyperbolicity of cubical small-cancellation groups: Introduction

-The latter problem is handled by cubical small-cancellation theory, in which ``generalized overlaps'' between the various $Y_i$ (i.e. shadows of $Y_i$ on $Y_j$, as propagated through the intervening cubes) are small in the appropriate metric sense.
-In this setting, there are powerful tools -- specifically, the \emph{ladder theorem} and the \emph{cubical Greendlinger lemma} (see Section~\ref{sec:cubical_pres}) -- that allow one to extract considerable geometric and algebraic information about a group from a small-cancellation cubical presentation.
-The small-cancellation conditions of interest in this paper are the \emph{cubical $C'(\alpha)$ conditions}, for $\alpha>0$.
-These say that $|P|<\alpha\|Y_i\|$ for all $P,i$, where $\|Y_i\|$ denotes the length of a shortest essential closed combinatorial path in $Y_i$ and $|P|$ is the length of the geodesic \emph{piece} $P$.
-A piece is a path in the ``generalized overlap'' between distinct elevations to $\widetilde X$ of the various $Y_i$, or between such elevations and hyperplane-carriers in $\widetilde X$.
+One can then impose cubical small cancellation conditions, in which ``generalized overlaps'' between the various $Y_i$ (i.e. shadows of $Y_i$ on $Y_j$, as propagated through the intervening cubes) are small in the appropriate metric sense.
+In this setting, there are powerful tools -- specifically, the \emph{ladder theorem} and the \emph{cubical Greendlinger lemma/diagram trichotomy} (see Section~\ref{sec:cubical_pres}) -- that allow one to extract information about a group from a small cancellation cubical presentation.
+The small cancellation conditions of interest in this paper are the \emph{cubical $C'(\alpha)$ conditions}, for $\alpha>0$.
+These say that $|P|<\alpha\|Y_i\|$ for all $P,i$, where $\|Y_i\|$ denotes the length of a shortest essential (i.e. not homotopic to a constant map) closed combinatorial path in $Y_i$ and $|P|$ is the length of the geodesic \emph{piece} $P$ in $Y_i$.
+A piece is, roughly, a path in the ``generalized overlap'' between distinct elevations to $\widetilde X$ of the various $Y_i$, or between such elevations and carriers of hyperplanes in $\widetilde X$ that do not cross $\widetilde Y_i$.
+We also use the stronger \emph{uniform cubical $C''(\alpha)$ condition}, which asks that any geodesic piece $P$ in \emph{any} $Y_i$ is shorter than $\alpha\|Y_j\|$, for any relator $Y_j$.
+See Definition~\ref{defn:metric_small_c}.

-One advantage of passing to cubical presentations is that many groups that do not admit classical presentations satisfying strong small-cancellation conditions nonetheless admit cubical presentations with these properties.
-For example, if $G$ is the fundamental group of a nonpositively-curved cube complex $X$, then $G$ admits a cubical presentation with no relators, and therefore satisfies \emph{arbitrarily} strong cubical small-cancellation conditions; on the other hand, $G$ does not in general satisfy strong classical small-cancellation conditions, as can be seen by considering, for instance, right-angled Artin groups.
-Later in this introduction, we list more examples of cubical small-cancellation groups.
+Many groups that do not admit classical presentations satisfying strong small cancellation conditions nonetheless admit cubical presentations with these properties.
+For example, if $G$ is the fundamental group of a nonpositively curved cube complex $X$, then $G$ admits a cubical presentation with no relators, and therefore satisfies \emph{arbitrarily} strong cubical small cancellation conditions; on the other hand, $G$ does not in general satisfy strong classical small cancellation conditions, as can be seen by considering, for instance, right-angled Artin groups.
+Later in this introduction, we list more examples of cubical small cancellation groups.